Solo Climber – Mike Dunne

 I climb pretty much entirely in the Lake District, though I messed about on grit once, Lake district rock just fits my style, I love it.
 Being on the mountain crags, when the weather is dark, and silence is all around, the distinction between you and what is around you blurs, you become something else almost.
 My Dad used to tell me when I was younger that the Mountains were his Church, I didn’t really understand back then but now I do.
 Being out amongst the Fells heals the soul.

 I think my favourite climbing route would have to be a link-up of two routes that my mate John Rushton and I did back in 2009 on High Crag.
 We linked Lost Colonies and The Philistine using a pretty tricky traverse, all solo onsight, that’s what that picture of us on High Crag is.
 That day everything was perfect, I like the weather threatening myself, sun is so sterile.
 The rock up there is beautiful as well, it really inspires good climbing.
-Our link-up is The Lost Aegean E2 5c, whether it will be accepted by the climbing community I don’t know, nor really care.
+Our link-up is The Lost Aegean E2 5c, although whether it will be accepted by the climbing community I don’t know.
 The fun is in making the route, everything else is just details.

 Training, Groups and Sport Climbing